nebfield/snpQT/docs/user-guide/results.md

 ```

 !!!Warning
 	`--pre_impute` workflow can only be used along with `--qc` and can not be linked to `--gwas`.
+You add `qc: true` and `gwas: false` in your parameter file or use `--qc` and `--gwas false`.

 ## Post-Imputation

 `--post_impute` workflow is designed for users that have imputed data and they wish to perform post-imputation QC.
-If you wish to perform post-imputation, you can run the following line of code:
+If you wish to perform a post-imputation QC independently on an already imputed VCF file which contains an INFO column, you may run the following line of code:

-`nextflow run main.nf -profile standard,singularity -params-file parameters.yaml --vcf imputed.vcf.gz --fam toy.fam --post_impute -resume --results results_toy/ --sexcheck false`
+`nextflow run main.nf -profile standard,singularity -params-file parameters.yaml --vcf $WORK_PATH/merged_imputed.vcf.gz --fam results_toy_imputed/qc/bfiles/E11.fam --post_impute --qc false -resume --results results_postImpute_toy/`

+!!!
+Tip
+	* To retrieve the imputed VCF toy file `merged_imputed.vcf.gz`, you can navigate to the work/ directory of `imputation:merge_imp` process when running the Imputation workflow (see [example above](https://snpqt.readthedocs.io/en/latest/user-guide/results/#imputation)).
-You can add `--info 0.7` and `--impute_maf 0.01` parameters to tailor the processing of your imputed data.
+	* You can add `--info 0.7` and `--impute_maf 0.01` parameters to tailor the processing of your imputed data.

 Post-imputation makes an extra `results_toy/post_imputation/` directory which contains three folders `logs/`, `figures/` and `bfiles/`.

 !!!Warning
 	* The `--post_impute` parameter can not be linked to any other workflow.
+For this reason we have added `--qc false`, to override the `qc: true` parameter specified in parameters.yaml.
 	* The `.vcf.gz` should have an INFO column.
+If not, you should expect to see a PLINK error message that your input dataset does not contain an INFO column.
-	* The `.fam` file should contain the exact same samples as the VCF file (B11.fam -the output file of the `--qc` pipeline would be ideal for this purpose).
+	* The `.fam` file should contain the exact same samples as the VCF file (E11.fam -the output file of the `--qc` pipeline would be ideal for this purpose).